VLegal-Bench: Cognitively Grounded Benchmark for Vietnamese Legal Reasoning of Large Language Models: Details of Task Instruction

 \subsection{Unfair Contract Detection (5.4)}

-This test is designed to simulate the use of LLMs in assisting with contract drafting or contract-specific question answering, with the objective of ensuring fairness between contracting parties.
+This test is designed to simulate the use of LLMs in assisting with contract drafting or contract-specific question answering, to ensure fairness between contracting parties.
 We compile a corpus of legally valid contracts, and junior legal experts create modified scenarios by altering specific contractual clauses to construct unfair cases for evaluation.
-We present the task instructations along with an illustrative example in the Table \ref{tab:5.4}.
+We present the task instructions along with an illustrative example in the Table \ref{tab:5.4}.